mementodatabase/docs/script_api.md

 ### lib()

-Returns the Library object associated with the current event.
+Get the Library object of the current event.
-{: .fs-6 .fw-300 }
+{: .fs-5 }

-#### Return value
+**Returns**

-Returns a Library object
+Library object - the current library
-{: .label .label-green }

 #### Example